Citizenship

 The starting point for applying is having a green card.
 You’ll also need to meet residency and personal requirements.

-At the end of the fiscal year, the USCIS had 82,261 pending applications for naturalization.
-So, as you might expect, the process itself can be extended – 12-18 months.
-The number of applicants received by the USCIS, which office you file with, and whether you completed the form correctly impacts timing.
+At the end of the fiscal year, tSCIS had 82,261 pending naturalization applications.
+So, as you might expect, the process itself can be extended 12-18 months.
+The number of applicants USCIS receives, the office you file with, and whether you completed the form correctly all affect timing.

-You can avoid delays but work with an immigration lawyer near you to complete your application correctly.
+You can avoid working with an immigration lawyer near you to complete your application correctly.

 Get in Touch with an Experienced Immigration Lawyer

-Immigration laws are complex and demand meeting numerous requirements.
-That's why it pays to have an experienced lawyer for immigration lawyer.
+Immigration laws are complex and require meeting numerous requirements.
+That's why it pays to have an experienced immigration lawyer.

-Our immigration lawyers can help you with your visa application, applying for a green card, and navigating the naturalization application and process complexities.
+Our immigration lawyers can help you with your visa and green card applications, and with navigating the complexities of the naturalization process.
 They can also support you with various legal services, including family law, workers' compensation, employment discrimination, and much more.

 Get the legal counsel you deserve.
 Talk with our lawyers in our nearby Doylestown and Norristown law offices.